mrtnbroder/superagent-rxjs/README.md

 ## Installation

-Add it to your project via npm or bower:
+Add it to your project via npm or [yarn](https://github.com/yarnpkg/yarn):

 ```shell
 npm i -S superagent-rxjs